SovnSkyrim/Aldrnari/README.md

   - Over 180GB for the Installation folder
   - an additional 10GB for the temporary files during Installation

 So 315GB **minimum** is required.
-I cannot stress how much a SSD is needed for **atleast** the game and the list.
+I cannot stress how much a SSD is needed for **at least** the game and the list.
 You can put your downloads in an HDD and it will only slow your installation process.

 ### Pre-Installation